-Creatine is not suitable for anyone under the age of 18, or for pregnant women or women who are breastfeeding.
+Creatine is not suitable for anyone under the age of 18, or during pregnancy or breastfeeding.
 It should not be used by anyone who has kidney disease, liver disease or diabetes or in combination with diuretics, ibuprofen and other NSAIDs, caffeine, ephedra, paracetamol (acetaminophen), cimetidine (Tagamet), probenicid, insulin or other medication which affects blood sugar levels.

 Where to get creatine